-The Company's principal sources of liquidity are cash provided by operations and proceeds from borrowings under its revolving credit facilities.
-Given the economic uncertainty and disruptions resulting from the COVID-19 pandemic, the Company will continue to focus on maintaining liquidity to fund its normal operations and appropriately aligning its working capital with the changing economic conditions.
-Although the Company is not currently aware of any such circumstances, a prolonged economic downturn as a result of COVID-19 could have a significant unfavorable impact on its suppliers' ability to deliver products and services and its customers' ability to purchase goods and services and pay their accounts receivable timely, if at all, which could have an significant adverse effect on the Company's operations, financial condition and liquidity.
-With the benefit of the various government-sponsored support programs such as tax deferrals, employment-related subsidies, government-backed loans and other government relief available in the U.S. and in other countries in which it operates, including the PPP Loan received in April 2020, coupled with temporary and long-term cost-cutting initiatives implemented by the Company, the Company expects it will be able to maintain adequate liquidity and working capital to continue its normal operations over the next 12 months (see Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of Coronavirus (COVID-19) Pandemic).
-Given the current uncertain economic conditions, there can be no assurance that the Company will be able to achieve its strategic initiatives or obtain additional funding on favorable terms in the future, which could have a significant adverse effect on its operations, financial condition and liquidity.
+Although the Company is not currently aware of any such circumstances, a prolonged economic downturn as a result of COVID-19 could have a significant unfavorable impact on its suppliers' ability to deliver products and services and its customers' ability to purchase goods and services and pay their accounts receivable timely, if at all, which could have a significant adverse effect on the Company's operations, financial condition and liquidity.
+With the benefit of the various government-sponsored support programs such as tax deferrals, employment-related subsidies, government-backed loans and other government relief available in the U.S. and in other countries in which it operates, including the PPP Loan received in April 2020 and the France Term Loan received in June 2020, coupled with temporary and long-term cost-cutting initiatives implemented by the Company, the Company expects it will be able to maintain adequate liquidity and working capital to continue its normal operations over the next 12 months (see Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of Coronavirus (COVID-19) Pandemic).
+However, given the current uncertain economic conditions, there can be no assurance that the Company will be able to achieve its strategic initiatives or obtain additional funding on favorable terms in the future, which could have a significant adverse effect on its operations, financial condition and liquidity.